jouvetg/igm_old/doc/Inverse-modeling.md

 All the data need to be assemblied in 2D raster grid in an netcdf observation.nc file using convention variable names but ending with 'obs'.
 E.g. observation.nc contains fields 'usurfobs' (observed top surface elevation), thkobs (observed thickness profiles, use nan or novalue where no data is available), icemaskobs (this mask from RGI outline serve to enforce zero ice thickness outside the mask), uvelsurfobs and vvelsurfobs (x- and y- components of the horizontal surface ice velocity, use nan or novalue where no data is available), thkinit (this is a formerly inferred ice thickness field that may be used to initalize the inverse model, otherwise it would start from thk=0).

-# Asumption on the ice flow control
+# Asumption on the ice flow control (if needed)

 Optimizing for both Arrhenius factor ($A$) and sliding coefficient ($c$) would lead to multiple solutions as several combination of the two may explain the observed ice flow similarly.
 To deal with this issue, we introduce a single control of the ice flow strenght (named as strflowctrl in IGM) $\tilde{A} = A + \lambda c$, where $A$ is the Arrhenius factor that controls the ice shearing from cold-ice case (low $A$) to temperate ice case ($A=78$ MPa$^{-3}$ a$^{-1}$), $c$ is a sliding coefficient that controls the strength of basal motion from no sliding ($c=0$) to high sliding (high $c$) and $\lambda=1$ km$^{-1}$ is a given parameter.

 ![](https://github.com/jouvetg/igm/blob/main/fig/strflowctrl.png)

-# Set-up the inverse model (cost function to minimize)
+# Set-up the inverse model

 The optimization problem consists of finding spatially varying fields ($h$, $\tilde{A}$, $s$) that minimize the cost function
 $$ \mathcal{J}(h,\tilde{A},s) = \mathcal{C}^u + \mathcal{C}^h + \mathcal{C}^s + \mathcal{C}^{d} + \mathcal{R}^h +  \mathcal{R}^{\tilde{A}}, $$